 Litigation guarantees do not cover any property or co-property owner’s spouses or familial members, even if they are asserted in a will or trust agreement unless specifically referred to.

 Is there a requirement for a litigation guarantee in a partition action?

-No, there is no legal requirement of obtaining a litigation guarantee before a judgment is rendered in a partition action.
+No, there is no legal requirement to obtain a litigation guarantee before a judgment is rendered in a partition action.

-However, there is not a preclusion of litigation guarantees in partition actions either.
+However, there is no preclusion of litigation guarantees in partition actions either.
 So, whether you decide to move forward with a litigation guarantee is solely up to you as a plaintiff and your attorney, if applicable.